 As one of the most beautiful countries in the world, Japan is an ideal destination for tourists to visit.
 Historical sights and natural scenery combined with technologic and futuristic attractions, all have made this vast island an unforgettable experience for every visitor.
-As an important part of every trip, a visitor must have some ideas about the best souvenirs from Japan, so that in the end of the journey there will be whether a memento for themselves or something to make the family and friends happy.
+As an important part of every trip, a visitor must have some ideas about the best souvenirs from Japan, so that at the end of the journey there will be whether a memento for themselves or something to make the family and friends happy.

-In this article we will introduce some of the most famous and best souvenirs from Japan.
+In this article, we will introduce some of the most famous and best souvenirs from Japan.
 Both the delicious foods you can carry home and souvenirs you can keep for a long time.

 Stay tuned with us.

 We all know the famous Japanese dress, Kimono.
 Yukata is some kind of casual Kimono, made of cotton, which is often used during the summer.

 These beautiful clothes that were originally used as bathrobe, are worn both by men and women.
 The use, however, has changed during the time, and now you can wear them anywhere you want.

 The fashionable design and the amazing colors make Yukata one of the best souvenirs from Japan.